MISSION

 For more information click here.

-In Delray Beach, there are seven (7) members of the governing body of the Community Redevelopment Agency consisting of the five (5) members of the City Commission plus two (2) individuals appointed by the City Commission.
+In Delray Beach, there are five (5) members of the governing body of the Community Redevelopment Agency consisting of the five (5) members of the City Commission.

 Please see Florida Statutes Chapter 163.357 for more information on the governing body of the CRA.